Tara-Lightner/Sensory_Needs_Occupational_Therapy/README.md

 - How did you select the model, and why?
 - What roadblocks did you encounter (there are always roadblocks!), and
   - how did you solve them?
+  We used a database that was pasword protected, so only one person had access.

 Content
 The presentation should tell a cohesive story about the project and include the following: